 What really happens when we take a medication?
-We swallow a pill, maybe along with our breakfast cereal and OJ.
-When the medicine gets ingested, enzymes in the liver go to work to eliminate it from the body – perhaps in urine.
+When the medicine gets ingested, enzymes in the liver go to work to eliminate it from the body.
 Liver enzymes convert medications into molecules that are easier to eliminate.
 Before being eliminated, these molecules are sent into the bloodstream.
-The enzymes in the liver determine how long these molecules stick around.
-A medication is effective for YOU, only if these powerful man-made molecules (thank you, Pharma) circulate in your bloodstream for too long, and every additional dose will further increase drug concentration in your blood leading to severe side effects.
+The enzymes in the liver determine how long these molecules remain.
+If you are a “slow metabolizer” these powerful molecules will circulate in your bloodstream for too long, and every additional dose will further increase drug concentration in your blood leading to severe side effects.
 On the other hand, if you are “rapid metabolizer”, the drug will be broken down very efficiently and too little amount of the drug will reach your brain, leading to ineffective treatment.
 PGx testing determines whether you have variations in these enzymes that will cause you to have issue metabolizing medications.

-By doing comprehensive genetic testing for medication efficacy, you make a permanent investment in your health.
+By doing comprehensive genetic testing for drug response, you make a permanent investment in your health.
 A PGx test to determine how you respond to different medications has lifetime value because your genes do not change.
-The meds you require in the future may change, but your genes will not.
-The PGx test you do today is good for life, as long as the pharmacogenomic testing company gives you the report (i.e. it is not locked up in your doctor’s office) and provides automatic updates as new pharmacogenetic guidelines become available.
+The medications you require in the future may change, but your genes will not.
+The PGx test you do today is good for life, as long as the pharmacogenomic testing company gives you the report and provides automatic updates as new pharmacogenetic guidelines become available.
 The Pillcheck results are private and personal and are not shared with anybody but yourself.
 You can then choose with which physicians and pharmacists to share your results with.
 Your physician will have the final say as to how best adjust your prescriptions based on your drug metabolic profile to guarantee the safest and most effective medications for you so that you can avoid side effect and feel better, sooner.